 This tent is well made with quality materials in relation to its price.

-The zippers are strong, water proof and glide well.
+The zippers are strong, water proof and glide well (Update: There have been some complaints in recent years that they fail).
 The poles are made of fiberglass and stand up to fairly strong winds as does the polyester and mesh fabric.

-This is not a high end product but it is a sturdy little tent, suitable for a wide variety of camping adventures that don’t involve extremes of weather.
+This is not a high end product but it is a sturdy little tent, suitable for a wide variety of camping adventures that don’t involve extremes of weather – in extreme cold you need to be equipped with plenty of supplementary warm gear.

 The stakes that come with the tent are adequate for the situations for which it is designed, but there are some extra places where the tent will be perfectly good with the addition of stronger and longer pegs, such as on the beach.